It is common knowledge that Professor Snape wanted the DADA position.

 Despite the fact that it was almost certainly the hand of Lucius Malfoy at work that sent Dolores Umbridge to Hogwarts in Year 5, it is still unclear whether the point was to encourage her to displace Dumbledore, or merely to get her out of the way after her stunt of sending dementors after Harry Potter without authorization.

 — Although it does belatedly occur to me that it would have been much easier to have lured Harry into the Ministry to retrieve the Prophecy record if he had been expelled, and wandless, and was either living in London with his godfather or in Surrey with the Dursleys, rather than at school in Scotland.
+Assuming the dementors didn’t simply Kiss him and take him off the board.
 Can we be altogether certain that the dementor stunt was really Dolores’s own idea?

 On the other hand: Umbridge is much quicker on the uptake than Fudge when it comes to smelling out a possible threat, even if she is incompetent about dealing with one.
-It might very well have been her own idea.
+Those dementors might very well have been her own idea.

 Umbridge also had what, to me, looked an awful lot like a personal axe to grind against Dumbledore and his perceived ideals, and a lot to gain by removing Fudge from Dumbledore’s influence.
 Between she and Lucius Malfoy, they had kept Fudge surrounded for the previous year or more.
 Percy Weasley, a proven, and highly competent dupe, had also been reeled in to continue the good work.
 And we still aren’t altogether sure just what the backstory is regarding that particular decision, from any of the participants’ point of view.